w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 Compared to Polkadot, Avalanche uses an asynchronous hybrid system that is based on a classical and Nakomoto approach.
-Polkadot uses a synchronous hybrid model that combines [BABE](learn-consensus#block-production-babe) and [GRADNPA](learn-consensus#finality-gadget-grandpa), where BABE is the algorithm used to build blocks in a probabilistic way, and GRANDPA is a finality mechanism that uses a deterministic approach to adding blocks to the longest chain.
+Polkadot uses a synchronous hybrid model that combines [BABE](learn-consensus#block-production-babe) and [GRANDPA](learn-consensus#finality-gadget-grandpa), where BABE is the algorithm used to build blocks in a probabilistic way, and GRANDPA is a finality mechanism that uses a deterministic approach to adding blocks to the longest chain.
 In the end, validators agree to whole chains, rather than single new blocks.